NordicWayInterchange/interchange/frontend/USERHELP.md

 Capabilities in the cluster, and creates endpoints for the client to fetch messages from.
 The Capabilities subscribed to can belong to the Service Provider, other Service Providers on the interchange, or to other interchanges, replicated over the Improved Interface described in the [specification](https://www.c-roads.eu/).
+Service providers are the users of the system, be it a person or an integrated system.
+Service Providers use the Onboard API to communicate with the interchange in order to create Subscriptions, Capabilities or Deliveries.

 ### How to register a Subscription?